samisecure/Memory-Forensic-with-Volatility/README.md

 Each Windows process is represented by an executive process structure called ***_EPROCESS***.
 EPROCESS contains many attributes related to process and it also points to a number of other related data structures.***Process Environment Block (PEB)*** is one of the structures that EPROCESS points to.
 PEB contains many process-related information like image name, loaded modules(dlls), image file path, command line parameters passed with the process etc.
 One of the fields in EPROCESS data structure is ***ActiveProcessLinks*** which is a pointer to a CIRCULAR DOUBLY LINK LIST that tracks all active processes.
 The modules like pslist picks up this point and traverse through this series of pointers to get the list of the active processes. also  this is used by tools such as Windows Task Manager and tasklist to display the running processes to the system.

+- **EPROCESS and SID***
+ each _EPROCESS points to a list of security identifiers (SIDs) and privilege data.
+This is one of the primary ways the kernel enforces security and access control.

 - **Process Environment Block(PEB)**
 Process Environment Block (PEB) is one of the structures that EPROCESS points to.
 PEB contains many process-related information like image name, loaded modules(dlls), image file path, command line parameters passed with the process etc.